 Frameworks change, but core concepts remain the same.
 Without a strong foundation, you’ll constantly feel lost, copy-pasting code without truly understanding what’s going on.

-How to Avoid It:- Master the basics first: variables, loops, functions, data structures.
+- Master the basics first: variables, loops, functions, data structures.
+Spend more time on learning the core concepts of programming.

 - Use frameworks after you’re comfortable with the core language.